AlejoLang/GamepadToMouse/README.md

 ## TODO

--   [ ] Ability to map buttons and load configurations
--   [ ] Ability to map buttons to mouse actions
+-   [ ] Add a small interface, maybe TUI to map mouse/keyboard events to buttons.